JavaScript Set

 A WeakSet is like a Set with two restrictions: it can only store objects (no strings or numbers), and it holds weak references to them.

 What does "weak" mean here?
-Think of it like a sticky note on an object.
+It's like a sticky note on an object.
 If the object gets thrown away (no other variable points to it), the sticky note disappears too.
 You also can't loop over a WeakSet, and it has no size property.

 const ws = new WeakSet();